Justin Arnt, Manager

 Maher Duessel emphasizes work life balance.
 Flexibility is very important in our day-to-day routine, especially since the pandemic.
 We are granted the opportunity to not only work from home, but also go to the office if needed.
 We are starting to experience more on site fieldwork with our clients, which is one of my favorite parts of the job, the client interaction piece.
 In addition, a career in auditing involves continuous learning.
 I learn something new everyday.

-- As a Supervisor at the firm, describe how you mentor new Staff?
+- As a Manager at the firm, describe how you mentor new Staff?

 I currently have several mentees and we have monthly teams calls to discuss their goals and needs.
 When working with them on audit engagements, I try to walk them through the entire process and help the staff see the connections between the planning documentation, workpapers, and the final product: the audited financial statements.
 I am always available to answer their questions and provide constructive feedback to help our staff grow in their professional careers.

-- What made you decide to continue your public accounting career with Maher Duessel into the Supervisor level?
+- What made you decide to continue your public accounting career with Maher Duessel into the Manager level?